saiflm17/task-3/README.md

 - 1234 is a port number by giving in main.tf file .

-- COMMAND : terraform state list - this command is works on how many live infras are creted .
+- COMMAND : terraform state list - this command is works on how many live infras are created .